Ron Dellums: Promoting Oakland

-As Mayor, Dellums proposed the idea of Oakland as a "Model City".
+As mayor, Dellums proposed the idea of Oakland as a "Model City".
 He argued that Oakland is "big enough to be significant and small enough to get your arms around", and that the federal government needs a city like Oakland on which to try out new urban policy inventions.

 From 2008, Dellums campaigned to bring millions in American Recovery and Reinvestment Act federal stimulus funding to Oakland, using both his extensive Washington D.C. contacts and the idea of the Model City.
 By the end of 2009, his efforts had yielded US$65 million in stimulus funding for Oakland, including the largest police grant of any city in the country, and the second largest amount in competitive funding after Chicago.

 Criticism and recall efforts

 After his election as mayor of Oakland, Dellums came under criticism for a wide range of issues, including a lack of transparency in government, ineffectual governance, and alleged extended absence from his duties at City Hall.
-He was criticized for refusing to disavow a staff-generated letter sent in his name in July 2007 to a Federal Bankruptcy Court in support of the Your Black Muslim Bakery, whose owners were suspects in the 2007 murder of reporter Chauncey Bailey.
+He was criticized for refusing to disavow a staff-generated letter sent in his name in July 2007 to a Federal Bankruptcy Court in support of Your Black Muslim Bakery, whose owners were suspects in the 2007 murder of reporter Chauncey Bailey.
 In 2009, Dellums and his wife were cited with failure to pay over $239,000 in federal income taxes.

 In 2007, Oakland reporter Elise Ackerman launched an unsuccessful campaign to recall Dellums and released an open letter addressed to Dellums.
 When addressing a town hall-style meeting in 2007, Dellums declared: "I'm giving it everything that I have.
 If that's not enough, that's cool.
 Recall me and let me get on with my private life."

 Dellums later announced he would not seek a second term as mayor of Oakland in the 2010 election.
 He was succeeded by Jean Quan.